Optimal Scheduling for Interference Mitigation by Range Information: Simulation Study

 In this section, we will study the performance of geometric formations of the sensor network with a few sensor nodes far apart from the rest.
 To create this topology, we construct $N$ nodes distributed according to a mixture of two Gaussian distributions.
 These distributions are as given below.

 The node location is selected from \eqref{eq:mixture1} with probability of 2/3, and from \eqref{eq:mixture2} with probability 1/3.
-We set $\sigma=5$ and $\sigma_0=30$; thus for a large $N$, 1/3 of the nodes will be outliers.
+We set $\sigma=50$ and $\sigma_0=300$; thus for a large $N$, 1/3 of the nodes will be outliers.
 A typical topology with $6$ nodes is shown in Fig. \ref{fig:NetworkTopology_with_outliers}.

 The transmission schedules for interference mitigation, by solving the CA, IPA, and TSP are given in Table \ref{tab:delays-2}.

 With these delays introduced, the received packets will not interfere with each other.
 The received packets at each node are shown in Fig. \ref{fig:delayplot_cvx_with_outliers}, Fig. \ref{fig:delayplot_algorithm_with_outliers} and \ref{fig:delayplot_tsp_with_outliers} for the CA, IPA and the TSP algorithms proposed in the paper.
 Each color in Fig. \ref{fig:delayplot-2} is mapped to the message from a specific node, as shown in Table \ref{tab:colormap}.
-For the example network shown in Fig. \ref{fig:NetworkTopology_with_outliers}, the report cycles are approximately given by $473.45\,\mb{ns}$, $423.57\,\mb{ns}$, and $329.63.55\,\mb{ns}$ for the CA, TSP, and IPA respectively.
+For the example network shown in Fig. \ref{fig:NetworkTopology_with_outliers}, the report cycles are approximately given by $4.73\,\mu\mb{s}$, $4.23\,\mu\mb{s}$, and $3.29\,\mu\mb{s}$ for the CA, TSP, and IPA respectively.

 To assess the performance over a large number of nodes $N$, we performed Monte-Carlo simulations similar to the no-outlier case with $32$ distinct random geometric formations constructed from the mixture distribution of \eqref{eq:mixture1} and \eqref{eq:mixture2} with probabilities of $2/3$ and $1/3$ respectively.
 The average report cycle is reported in Fig. \ref{fig:Performance_outliers}.